azhang4216/simon-says/README.md

 3. If you get a sequence wrong, the screen will flash red and you will have to restart.

 <img src="media/wrong-screen.png" alt="drawing" width="480"/>

-# Thanks
-Thanks to Angela Yu and her course on Udemy for making this possible.